Technologicat/unpythonic/doc/macros.md

 **CAUTION**: ``let_syntax`` is essentially a toy macro system within the real macro system.
 The usual caveats of macro systems apply.
 Especially, we support absolutely no form of hygiene.
 Be very, very careful to avoid name conflicts.

 The ``let_syntax`` macro is meant for simple local substitutions where the elimination of repetition can shorten the code and improve its readability.
-If you need to do something complex (or indeed save a definition and reuse it somewhere else, non-locally), write a real macro directly in MacroPy.
+If you need to do something complex (or indeed save a definition and reuse it somewhere else, non-locally), write a real macro directly in `mcpyrate`.

 This was inspired by Racket's [``let-syntax``](https://docs.racket-lang.org/reference/let.html) and [``with-syntax``](https://docs.racket-lang.org/reference/stx-patterns.html).